xondak/ephemeral/README.md

  * Blogging when freedom of speech is oppressed

 ## Goals
-1. The goal of this platform is simple: create a blogging platform that will *automatically expire old posts*.
+The goal of this platform is simple:
+1. Create a blogging platform that will *automatically expire old posts*
-2. A fast, simple, and reliable blogging experience.
+2. A fast, simple, and reliable blogging experience
+3. Secure public communication through the use of private/public keys and hashed content
-3. Built on the Markdown standard.
+3. Built on the Markdown standard
-4. Easily modifiable.
+4. Easily modifiable, easily styled
-5. Easily styled.